nulinspiratie/SilQ/documentation/docs/Concepts in SilQ.rst

 InstrumentInterface
 ---------------------
-Each instrument has a corresponding QCoDeS :class:`Instrument` driver that facilitates communication with the user via Python.
+Each instrument has a corresponding QCoDeS `Instrument` driver that facilitates communication with the user via Python.
 These drivers usually directly copy the commands described in the instrument manual, and occasionally add some features.